Simple shell meant to be compatible with bash with added usability.

 • read/eval/print loop (basic implementation)

-• cli interface (basic)
+• cli interface (basic implementation)

 • Pipes (basic)